cernanalysispreservation/analysispreservation.cern.ch/docs/status.rst

 Rerun
 -----

-Rerunning an analysis with RECAST and without interfering in the way the analysis is done is possible right now.
+Rerunning an analysis with REANA and without interfering in the way the analysis is done is possible right now.
 This pillar will provide the necessary wrap-around so you can rerun your analysis directly on CERN Analysis Preservation.

 **ALICE - information required**
 	Pending, as no information has been provided yet.